apache/activemq-artemis/examples/features/standard/opentelemetry/readme.md

   > **Note:** command to start Zipkin instance `docker run -p 9411:9411 openzipkin/zipkin`

-You can also change the default service name from `opentracing_plugin` to any string by changing the value of `otel.service.name`
+You can also change the default service name from `opentelemetry_plugin` to any string by changing the value of `otel.service.name`

 ## How to start exporters